skhiggins/skhiggins.github.io/_pages/1_research.md

 ### working papers

 [Using Lotteries to Attract Deposits](/assets/pdf/SavingsLotteries.pdf) (with [Paul Gertler](https://www.paulgertler.com/), Aisling Scott, and [Enrique Seira](https://www.enriqueseira.com/)).
+[NBER Working Paper 31529](https://www.nber.org/papers/w31529)
 - <details><summary>Abstract</summary><p>Despite the importance of deposit financing for lending, banks in developing countries struggle to attract deposits.
-In a randomized experiment across 110 bank branches throughout Mexico, a lottery incentive based on net monthly deposits caused a 40% increase in the number of accounts opened and a 21% increase in the number of deposits during the lottery months.
+In a randomized experiment across 110 bank branches throughout Mexico, a lottery incentive based on net monthly deposits caused a 36% increase in the number of accounts opened and a 21% increase in the number of deposits during the lottery months.
 Nearly all new accounts (96%) were opened by households previously unbanked at any bank.
 The temporary two-month incentive had a persistent 2-3 year impact on the flow of deposits and stock of savings, and increased the present value of branch profits by 6%.</p></details>
 - Summary: [J-PAL](https://www.povertyactionlab.org/evaluation/impact-lottery-ticket-incentives-saving-mexico)
 <!--- - Video: [IPA](https://www.youtube.com/watch?v=RiwTjomOdVA&feature=youtu.be&t=1952) (25 minute presentation, plus discussion and Q&A)
 --->